Preprint

 1. Introduction

 The evaluation of predictive models is a central concern in hydrology and related environmental sciences.
 Accurate assessment of model performance is essential for tasks such as streamflow forecasting, rainfall–runoff simulation, and soil erosion prediction, where decision-making often depends directly on the reliability of hydrological models.
-Among the many performance metrics that have been proposed, the Nash–Sutcliffe efficiency (NSE) [20] remains the most widely adopted in the hydrology community.
-Defined as a normalized measure of squared error relative to the variance of observations, NSE provides a convenient and interpretable scale: a value of 1 represents a perfect model, 0 corresponds to predictions no better than the observed mean, and negative values indicate performance worse than the mean benchmark.
+Among the many performance metrics that have been proposed, the Nash–Sutcliffe efficiency (NSE) [1] remains the most widely adopted in the hydrology community.
+Defined as a normalized measure of squared error relative to the variance of observations, the NSE provides a convenient and interpretable scale: a value of 1 represents a perfect model, 0 corresponds to predictions no better than the observed mean, and negative values indicate performance worse than using the observed mean.
+Nevertheless, reliance on a single metric such as the NSE inevitably raises questions regarding the completeness and robustness of model evaluation.

-Despite its popularity, NSE is closely related to another widely used error metric: the Root Mean Squared Error (RMSE).
+Within this broader framework of multi-metric evaluation, the NSE is closely related to another widely used error metric: the Root Mean Squared Error (RMSE).
 Both metrics are functions of the same underlying quantity, the sum of squared errors (SSE), but they differ in normalization.
-RMSE reports error in the same units as the observations, whereas NSE expresses model skill relative to observed variability.
-This duality leads to non-trivial behaviors when comparing models, particularly under dataset expansion or distributional shifts.
+The RMSE reports error in the same units as the observations, whereas the NSE expresses model skill relative to observed variability.
+This duality leads to subtle but practically important differences in behavior when comparing models, especially under dataset expansion or distributional shifts.
 Understanding these relationships is critical for fair model comparison and for interpreting results across different studies.

-Beyond hydrology, the role of NSE is growing in the machine learning and deep learning literature [2,2,2,2], where it is increasingly used as a performance measure for models dealing with continuous target variables.
-Machine learning practitioners are drawn to NSE for its ability to contextualize model error against a baseline predictor, complementing traditional metrics such as mean squared error (MSE) and mean absolute error (MAE).
-As machine learning techniques are increasingly applied to hydrological problems, careful scrutiny of how NSE behaves relative to RMSE becomes especially relevant.
-Recently, a study of surface water velocity prediction demonstrated that a model can achieve a higher NSE while simultaneously exhibiting a higher RMSE compared to another model, highlighting an inconsistency between these two metrics [2,2].
+Beyond hydrology [3,4,5,6,7,8,9,10,11], the role of the NSE is growing in the machine learning and deep learning literature [12,13,14,15,16,17,18], where it is increasingly used as a performance measure for models dealing with continuous target variables.
+Machine learning practitioners are drawn to the NSE for its ability to contextualize model error against a baseline predictor, complementing traditional metrics such as the mean squared error (MSE) and the mean absolute error (MAE).
+As machine learning techniques are increasingly applied to hydrological problems, careful scrutiny of the relationship between the NSE and the RMSE becomes even more important.
+Recently, a study of surface water velocity prediction demonstrated that a model can achieve a higher NSE while simultaneously exhibiting a higher RMSE compared to another model, highlighting an inconsistency between these two metrics [19,20].

-In hydrology, numerous studies have critiqued NSE and related metrics, emphasizing their limitations and sensitivity to data characteristics.
-Gupta et al. [2] provided the well-known decomposition of mean squared error (MSE) into correlation, bias, and variability terms, clarifying how variance inflation can elevate NSE values without genuine error reduction.
-Subsequent work has shown that such dependence on local variability undermines cross-site comparisons: Williams [9] argued that NSE and the Kling–Gupta Efficiency (KGE) are unsuitable for this purpose, while Melsen [10] reviewed the widespread but problematic reliance on NSE within hydrological practice.
-Onyutha [11] further demonstrated that efficiency criteria can shift rankings under changing variability, bias, or outliers, underscoring that the choice of metric itself introduces calibration uncertainty.
-Methodological refinements, such as the probabilistic estimators proposed by Lamontagne et al. [12], aim to improve NSE and KGE performance, yet their structural sensitivities remain.
-Related paradoxes have also been observed for other error measures, with Chai and Draxler [13] showing that RMSE and MAE rankings can diverge depending on error distributions.
-Together, these critiques highlight the limitations of current practices and frame the need for a formal characterization of when and why contradictions arise between RMSE and NSE.
+In hydrology, numerous studies have critiqued the NSE and related metrics, emphasizing their limitations and sensitivity to data characteristics.
+Early discussions raised concerns about the interpretability and practical usefulness of the NSE as a measure of hydrological model performance [21], and subsequent analyses documented the widespread misuse of popular performance metrics, including the NSE [22].
+Gupta et al. [23] presented the well-known decomposition of the mean squared error (MSE) into correlation, bias, and variability components, and cautioned that the NSE alone can be misleading if these components are not examined.
+Subsequent studies have shown that the dependence of the NSE on local variability undermines cross-site comparisons: Williams [24] argued that both the NSE and the Kling–Gupta Efficiency (KGE) are unsuitable metrics, whereas Melsen [25] reviewed the widespread yet problematic reliance on the NSE in hydrological practice.
+Onyutha [26] further demonstrated that efficiency criteria can shift rankings under changing variability, bias, or outliers, underscoring that the choice of metric itself introduces calibration uncertainty.
+Methodological refinements, such as the probabilistic estimators proposed by Lamontagne et al. [27], aim to improve the NSE and the KGE performance, yet their structural sensitivities remain.
+Related paradoxes have also been observed for other error measures, with Willmott and his colleagues [28,29] arguing in favor of the MAE and Chai and Draxler [30] showing that the RMSE is preferable when the error distribution is Gaussian.

-The present study directly addresses this gap by systematically analyzing three scenarios in which RMSE and NSE can exhibit different comparative behaviors between models.
-We show that while both metrics are monotonic with respect to SSE on a common dataset, discrepancies may arise when models are evaluated on different data subsets or when additional variability is introduced.
-By deriving precise mathematical conditions for these cases, we clarify the circumstances under which NSE and RMSE rankings agree or diverge.
-Importantly, these insights not only advance the methodological understanding of model evaluation but also support sustainable water resources management and climate adaptation strategies, aligning with the United Nations Sustainable Development Goals, particularly SDG 6 (Clean Water and Sanitation) and SDG 13 (Climate Action).
+The present study directly addresses this gap by systematically analyzing three scenarios in which the RMSE and the NSE can exhibit different comparative behaviors between models.
+We show that while both metrics are monotonic with respect to the SSE on a common dataset, discrepancies may arise when models are evaluated on different data subsets or when additional variability is introduced.
+By deriving precise mathematical conditions for these cases, we clarify the circumstances under which the NSE and the RMSE rankings agree or diverge.
+Beyond their theoretical significance, these insights also support sustainable water resources management and climate adaptation strategies, aligning with the United Nations Sustainable Development Goals, particularly SDG 6 (Clean Water and Sanitation) and SDG 13 (Climate Action).

 2. Materials and Methods

-This section outlines the analytical framework used to examine the relationship between RMSE and NSE.
-We first describe the models under consideration and how their prediction errors are represented.
-Next, we define the datasets and how they are expanded across cases, followed by the formal expressions of RMSE and NSE that form the basis of our derivations.
+This section outlines the analytical framework used to examine the relationship between the RMSE and the NSE.
+We first describe the predictive models under consideration and how their prediction errors are represented.
+Next, we define the datasets and how they are expanded across cases, followed by the formal expressions of the RMSE and the NSE that form the basis of our derivations.
 Together, these elements provide the foundation for the comparative analysis presented in the Results section.

 2.1.
 Models

-Two generic predictive models are considered and denoted as Model A and Model B. The internal structures of the models are not specified because they are irrelevant to the analysis, which focuses solely on error behavior under different evaluation scenarios.
-The predictions of Model A and Model B at time step i are denoted by y ^ A , i and y ^ B , i , respectively, while the observed value is denoted by y i .
+Two generic predictive models (hydrological models or machine learning models) are considered and denoted as Model A and Model B. The internal structures of the models are not specified, as they are irrelevant to the present analysis, which focuses solely on their error behavior under different evaluation scenarios on validation or test datasets (commonly referred to as the validation dataset for hydrological models and the test dataset for machine learning models).
+In the case of hydrological models, Models A and B are assumed to have been calibrated using a calibration dataset, whereas in the case of machine learning or deep learning models, Models A and B are assumed to have been fitted using a training dataset.
+The predictions of Model A and Model B for sample i are denoted by y ^ A , i and y ^ B , i , respectively, and may be written simply as y ^ i when distinguishing between Models A and B is unnecessary, while the observed value is denoted by y i .

 2.2.
 Datasets